 - in temporary accommodation provided by the council

 Call Scotland's Domestic Abuse and Forced Marriage Helpline on 0800 027 1234 or Shelter Scotland's housing helpline on 0808 800 4444 for advice on finding a safe place to stay.

 You may be able to make your partner leave your home.
 This depends on what rights you have to live in your home.
 Find out more about staying in your home after a separation.

 Homeless help in an emergency

-If you don't have anywhere permanent to stay (for example if you're sleeping on the streets, with friends or family for a short time or living in a hostel, refuge or hotel) you can make a homeless application to your local council's housing department.
+If you do not have anywhere permanent to stay (for example if you're sleeping on the streets, with friends or family for a short time or living in a hostel, refuge or hotel) you can make a homeless application to your local council's housing department.

 If you're worried about money